Health Focus

 Start with 30 seconds if you try it.
 Work your way up.
 And if it makes you feel worse?
 Just stop.
 You're not failing at wellness—it's just not for you.

-2. Gut Health Stuff—Mostly Legit, But the Supplement Aisle Is a Scam
+2. Whole-Body Gut Health—Mostly Legit, But the Supplement Aisle Is a Scam

-Yes, your gut health matters.
+Yes, whole-body gut health matters.
 It affects your mood, digestion, immunity—all of it.
-But here’s the thing: most of those expensive probiotic supplements?
-They’re basically fancy marketing.
+But here's the thing: most of those expensive probiotic supplements?
+They're basically fancy marketing.

 What actually works: Go food-first.
 Eat fiber-rich vegetables, fermented foods like yogurt or kimchi, and try to hit 30 different plant types a week (sounds harder than it is—herbs and spices count).